Rachita Dash

 I am a final-year Chemistry Ph.D. candidate at the University of Virginia.
 My research focuses on developing and applying methodologies to assess the accumulation of small molecules and peptides across cellular surfaces.

-I possess a strong background in solid-phase peptide synthesis (especially in synthesizing macrocyclic peptides), flow cytometry, high-performance liquid chromatography (HPLC), MALDI-TOF, SDS-PAGE, protein expression, and click chemistry among other skills.
+I possess a strong background in solid-phase peptide synthesis (especially in synthesizing macrocyclic peptides), flow cytometry, high-performance liquid chromatography (HPLC), MALDI-TOF, SDS-PAGE, protein expression, click chemistry, and biochemical assay development among other skills.

 news